NetApp/harvest/cmd/poller/plugin/README.md

 # want to leave metric names unchanged, use "volume"
 ```

 Finally, sometimes you only want to generate instances with a specific label value.
-You can use `<VALUE>` for that (optionally follow by `OBJ`):
+You can use `<VALUE>` for that (optionally followed by `OBJ`):

 ```yaml
     - LABEL<VALUE>